Chart Color Schemes

 The level of residential development activity in Hay is very low in comparison to the average area assessed nationally by AreaSearch

-Hay had minimal residential development activity with 2 dwelling approvals annually between January 1, 2016 and December 31, 2020, totalling 12 dwellings over the five-year period.
+Hay had minimal residential development activity with 2 dwelling approvals annually on average over the five-year period from 2016 to 2020, totalling 13 dwellings.
 This low level of development is characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It should be noted that the small number of approvals can significantly impact annual growth and relativity statistics.
+It should be noted that due to the small number of approvals, individual development projects can significantly impact annual growth and relativity statistics.

-Hay had significantly less construction activity than Rest of NSW during this period, with its development pattern well below national averages.
+Hay showed significantly less construction activity than Rest of NSW during this period.
+The development pattern was also well below national averages.
 All new constructions were detached dwellings, reflecting the area's rural character where larger properties and space are typical.
-The estimated population per dwelling approval was 761 people in the area.
-Population projections indicate stability or decline, suggesting reduced housing demand pressures, which may benefit potential buyers.
+The estimated population density was 652 people per dwelling approval, indicating a quiet, low activity development environment.

-With population projections showing stability or decline, Hay should see reduced housing demand pressures, benefiting potential buyers.
+Population projections showed stability or decline, suggesting reduced housing demand pressures in Hay, which could benefit potential buyers.

 Frequently Asked Questions - Development